Emergency Guide for Parents ::..

 In case of delayed dismissal, students may arrive at their bus drop-off sites later than usual.
 If school officials are not able to notify parents about early dismissal or closing, students may be kept at school until parents can arrange for students to be picked up.

-In cases of threatening weather, School System officials work with the U. S. Weather Service, parish government, local law enforcement officials and emergency preparedness officials to make decisions about early dismissal or school closings.
+In cases of potential severe weather, School System officials are in constant communication with the National Weather Service, St. Tammany Parish Emergency Preparedness officials, and Superintendents around the region to make decisions about school closings.

 Emergency Release of Students to Parents